Portelldx/BookMark-Landingpage/README.md

 # BookMark-Landingpage
-Landing Page exercise from Frontend Mentor done with Boostrap, SASS and Javascript
+Landing Page exercise from Frontend Mentor done with Bootstrap, SASS and Javascript

 ## Deployment